Sign up today, this online summit with 23 experts starts Monday, August 3rd!

 When I write a new blog post, I think about making sure the value I provide is at least equivalent (if not more) than the time it took someone to read it.
 I want to be of service.
 I love doing something that’s in my zone of genius that can help a client or someone in my community.
-I love being a blog that people come back to week after week because they know they’ll get value from the time spent here.The value a blog post provides should be at least equivalent (if not more) than the time it takes someone to read it. #blogging #contentmarketing Click To Tweet
+I love being a blog that people come back to week after week because you know you’ll get value from the time spent here.The value a blog post provides should be at least equivalent (if not more) than the time it takes someone to read it. #BloggingTips Click To Tweet

 I love challenging myself to grow